 I will note that they do have a no children under 12 policy (sorry).
 This was a draw for us as we wanted a quiet girls weekend where we could drink margs and read in the sunshine without any little ones running around.
 I have heard great things about Casa Los Tortugas which sounds more family friendly.
-I will also say that it seems they raised their rates quite a bit.
-Our room was about $150 a night (slightly more with taxes).
-A friend of mine reached out and was quoted $800 USD/night (yikes) so I don’t know if it’s just a very busy time of year or they’ve increased their prices.
-(We didn’t receive a media discount or anything; Becca was the one who booked it so they didn’t even know about my blog.)

 What to Do:

-- Mandarina at Casa Tortuga – we went here twice for dinner!
+On our first time in Holbox we went here twice for dinner!
 The first night we ate at their main restaurant (a mix of seafood and Italian) and on our last night ate on the roof and had sushi.

-- Barbra Negra – really good fish tacos.
+Really good fish tacos.

 There are tons of spots to grab a drink if you walk along the beach.

 We also had really great coffees at Clandestino.
+(They have Wifi, too.)